Take-A-Breath/ROT13/README.md

 ### To-Do
  - [x] Write simple script for encoding and decoding ROT13 strings
- - [ ] Write to accept string as an argument and return the desired string
+ - [x] Write to accept string as an argument and return the desired string
- - [ ] Implement flags to allow to determine if the provided string argument needs to be encoded or decoded
+ - [ ] Debug